jaimetur/PhotoMigrator/help/execution-from-docker.md

 ## 2. Run Docker from a Pre-built Shell Script (recommended):

 This is the recommended option, since it will download a small package that contains:
-- A shell script to run the docker container in a easier way
+- A shell script to run the docker container in an easier way.
-- Default Configuration file (Config.ini)
+- Documentation folder.
-- Documentation folder
+- Help folder.
-- Help folder
+- Default Configuration file (Config.ini).
-- docker.conf file to easilly select the docker container image that you want to run
+- docker.conf file to easilly select the docker container image that you want to run.

 If you chose this option, just need to follow the next steps: